RegisUniversity/MSDS650-students/setups/install_jupyter_R_kernel.md

-# Installing the R kernel (IRkernel) for Jupyter notebooks in Ubuntu
+# Installing the R kernel (IRkernel) for Jupyter notebooks

 If you're installing in Windows or Mac, it should be pretty easy.
 First, make sure R is installed, then enter the R shell by typing